areveur51/40KFTVIEW/replit.md

 # Overview

-An interactive network graph visualization application that displays complex relationships between nodes using D3.js force-directed layouts.
-Built with Flask, NetworkX, and Gravis, the application renders a cyberpunk-themed visualization with two node types: graphic nodes (visual content with social media links) positioned in the center, and keyword nodes positioned on an outer circular radius.
-The system has been refactored to follow DRY principles, achieving 87% code reduction by externalizing all data to JSON files.
+This is an Interactive Network Graph Visualization application that visualizes complex relationships between nodes using D3.js force-directed graphs.
+Built with Flask, NetworkX, and Gravis, it creates a cyberpunk-themed network visualization with two types of nodes: graphic nodes (visual content with linked images) positioned in the center, and keyword nodes positioned on an outer circle, connected by labeled edges.

+The application has undergone significant refactoring, achieving an 87% code reduction by externalizing all data to JSON files and following DRY principles.
+The graph displays 133 nodes connected by 235 active edges, with an additional 16 commented keyword circular edges available for activation.

 # User Preferences